raiguard/loli.kak/README.md

 lg_highlights_srcmainrs: 1.1,1.7|LLHighlight 2.6,2.12|LLHighlight
 ```

+### Changing the contents of a list

+The `l(c|g)add` commands will allow you to add to the client list or global list respectively.
+These commands take two arguments:
+- filename (str) - The filename that the locations correspond with.
+- locations (range-specs) - The locations to add, with the preview text as the arbitrary string.

+Because of the `filename` requirement, that means you can only add locations for one file at a time.
+This is a limitation of the system.

+To remove items from the list, call `l(c|g)remove [filename] [index]`. if `filename` is omitted, all entries are removed.
+If `index` is omitted, all entries from that file are removed.

 ## The buffer

 You can open a location list in a special buffer.
-Special handling for specific window managers / terminal emulators will need to be added in order to replicate the vim behavior of a horizontal split, so for now it will just open in the current client.
 You may search and filter this buffer however you wish, but it is read-only in order to preserve line numbers (they correspond with the indices in the list).
 Pressing enter on a line will jump you to that location in the corresponding client.

 For our above example, the buffer will look like this: